maxim111333/incubator-aurora/docs/storage-config.md

 troubleshooting by reducing the scheduler log noise and prevent users from making changes that will be erased after the backup snapshot is restored.

-NOTE: if you follow the above advice you will have to run all `aurora_admin` commands listed in [Restore from backup](#restore-from-backup) section locally on the leading scheduler.
-In that case, make sure the [clusters.json](client-commands.md#cluster-configuration) file configured to access scheduler directly via `scheduler_uri` setting.
-Also, depending on your particular security approach you will need to either turn off scheduler authentication by removing scheduler `-http_authentication_mechanism` flag or make sure the direct scheduler access is properly authorized.
-E.g.: in case of Kerberos you will need to make a `/etc/hosts` file change to match your local IP to the scheduler URL configured in keytabs, e.g.:
+* Configure `aurora_admin` access to run all `aurora_admin` commands listed in [Restore from backup](#restore-from-backup) section locally on the leading scheduler:
+  * Make sure the [clusters.json](client-commands.md#cluster-configuration) file configured to access scheduler directly.
+Set `scheduler_uri` setting and remove `zk`.
+  * Depending on your particular security approach you will need to either turn off scheduler authorization by removing scheduler `-http_authentication_mechanism` flag or make sure the direct scheduler access is properly authorized.
+E.g.: in case of Kerberos you will need to make a `/etc/hosts` file change to match your local IP to the scheduler URL configured in keytabs:

         <local_ip> <scheduler_domain_in_keytabs>

 * Next steps are required to put scheduler into a partially disabled state where it would still be able to accept storage recovery requests but unable to schedule or change task states.
 This may be